UCSD/Scripps Health Hospice and Palliative Medicine Fellowship Program

 Thank you for your interest in the UCSD/Scripps Health Hospice and Palliative Medicine Fellowship Program.

 We are proud to continue a long tradition of training excellence, starting at San Diego Hospice in 2000, followed by ACGME-accreditation of our program in 2008 when Scripps Mercy Hospital partnered with San Diego Hospice as the sponsoring institution.
 In 2013, Scripps Mercy Hospital became the primary teaching site for the fellowship, and in 2015 the program transitioned to the UCSD Graduate Medical Education Department.
-Through our shared history, we have graduated over 140 fellows to date.
+Through our shared history, we have graduated over 150 fellows to date.

-In a unique partnership, UCSD and Scripps Health share responsibility for the fellows, with trainees spending equal time in both institutions with all the benefits of both institutions.
+In a unique partnership, UCSD and Scripps Health share responsibility for the fellows, with trainees spending equal time in both institutions with the combined benefits of both institutions.
 We are also pleased to be partnering with The Elizabeth Hospice and Sharp Hospice to provide excellent training during our hospice rotations.
 Our combined faculty is thrilled to welcome your application to our program.

 Our goal is to provide you the very best in HPM education, with close attention to your clinical, communication and teaching skills, as well as your personal and professional growth.
 Our interdisciplinary faculty is deeply committed to the future of our field and your development.
 You will have the opportunity to train in multiple settings, including UCSD hospitals in La Jolla and Hillcrest, Scripps Health hospitals, Rady Children’s Hospital, UCSD and Scripps outpatient palliative care clinics, Sharp Hospice houses, long-term care facilities, and in the community.